spatie/laravel-google-calendar/README.md

 ## Upgrading from v1 to v2

 The only major difference between `v1` and `v2` is that under the hood Google API v2 is used instead of v1.
-To upgrade the package simply:
+Here are the steps required to upgrade:
  - rename the config file from `laravel-google-calendar` to `google-calendar`
  - in the config file rename the `client_secret_json` key to `service_account_credentials_json`